COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### Assignment Regrades

 We will work hard to grade everyone fairly and return assignments quickly.
 And, we know you also work hard and want you to receive the grade you've earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.
-If you think there is a mistake in your grade on an assignment, post *privately* on Piazza to "Instructors" within 72 hours.
+If you think there is a mistake in your grade on an assignment, post *privately* on Piazza to "Instructors" using the "regrades" tag within 72 hours.
 This post should include evidence of why you think your answer was correct and should point to the specific part of the assignment in question.

 ### Attendance